Overview of ACME

 - The DAQ configuration allows editing and configuring the DAQ devices.
 This

-works using presets.
-Presets can be editing by right-clicking with the mouse
+works using presets, which are stored on disk.
+Presets can be editing by

-on the current configuration.
-The example above shows a configuration called
+right-clicking with the mouse on the current configuration.
+The example above

 My DAQ Config